openvswitch/ovs/Documentation/topics/integration.rst

 expose the state of the switch and attached devices for centralized control.
 (If you are looking to port the switching components of Open vSwitch to a new platform, refer to :doc:`porting`)  The focus of this guide is on hypervisors, but many of the interfaces are useful for hardware switches, as well.
-The XenServer integration is the most mature implementation, so most of the examples are drawn from it.

 The externally visible interface to this integration is platform-agnostic.
 We encourage anyone who integrates Open vSwitch to use the same interface, because